Sunday, November 22, 2015

 What’s been the bane of U.S. amateur astronomers east of the Mississippi this year?
 The weather.
 The stinking weather.
 The horrible, cloudy weather.
 I hoped things were changing for the better, though, and the nice skies we had at the Peach State Star Gaze encouraged me to believe they were, finally.
 Given that the prospect for storms tends to lessen as you get out of October and into early November, I definitely felt good about our chances for pretty weather for the 2015 Deep South Regional Star Gaze.

-It was evident a couple of days before it was time to head for the wilds of northern Louisiana and the Feliciana Retreat Center, home of the DSRSG, that this was one of those times when a front’s passage being delayed would not be a good thing.
-Instead of moving through early in the week, it would creep in on Friday, spoiling the prime Friday/Saturday night action, and, I feared, keeping attendance numbers down.
-Way down.
+Alas, it was evident a couple of days before it was time to head for the wilds of northern Louisiana and the Feliciana Retreat Center, home of the DSRSG, that this was one of those times when a front’s passage being delayed would not be a good thing.
+Instead of moving through early in the week, it would creep in on Friday, spoiling the prime Friday/Saturday night action.
+I feared that would keep attendance numbers down, way down.

-While I can have a wonderful time at a completely clouded out star party, plenty of folks will cancel if the weather looks like it won’t be perfect.
-And with the bad stuff coming in on Friday, those unfortunates who couldn’t take off from work earlier in the week would have no reason at all for coming if all they wanted to do was observe.
+While I have had some good times at completely clouded out star parties over the years, plenty of folks will cancel if the weather looks like it won't cooperate.
+Heck, as the years have rolled on, even Unk, who used to be pretty hard core, has got to the point where he will cancel if it's clear there won't be any observing.
+I can watch it rain from the comfort of my den, after all.
+With the bad stuff coming in on Friday, those unfortunates who couldn’t take off from work earlier in the week would have no reason at all for coming if all they wanted to do was observe.

 |The FRC Lodge's lovely dining room...|